taylorPat/Documentations/06_database/sql.md

 ## COALESCE

-Returns the first non NULL vaue in the list
+Returns the first non `NULL` vaue in the list.

 `SELECT sum(COALESCE(age, 10)) FROM studens;`

 ## 3 value logic